AdobeDocs/experience-manager-65.en/help/assets/managing-assets-touch-ui.md

    >[!NOTE]
    >
-   >If the folder you want to publish includes an empty folder, the empty folder is not published.
+   >Empty folders, that are part of a folder that you've published, are not published.

 1. Tap/click **[!UICONTROL Publish]** to confirm the activation for the assets.